Local authority transport policy statement for learners aged 16-18 in further education and continuing learners age 19 and over for 2020 to 2021

 The council through the Local Transport Partnership has established the Blackpool MAP (Mobility Access Project), which aims to develop the skills necessary for independent travel for all young people as they transfer into further education.
 This scheme has been developed as part of the 2002/03 Transport Pathfinder project and has been created in partnership with Park Special School, Blackpool and the Fylde College and the council.

-Further information is available by contacting the Passenger Transport Services.
+Further information is available by contacting the Blackpool Council Passenger Transport Services at the address below.

 What help can learners apply for if they need to travel to a course that is beyond the Local Authority area?

 Under the council’s policy for the support to students aged 16-18, those students attending non-Blackpool institutions is based on the same basis as for those studying within Blackpool.

 What help is available for learners who attend a further education institution which is beyond daily travelling distance and they need to stay away?

 The council may assess such applications on an individual basis at the discretion of children’s services.

 Should you have a complaint please contact the provider.